cameraui/sdk/go/docs/api/sensor.md

 ## type SwitchControl

 SwitchControl is a generic on/off switch control sensor.
+Override SetOn / SetOff \(by embedding SwitchControl in your own type and shadowing the methods\) to drive hardware, then call the embedded SwitchControl's methods to sync the SDK state.
+For hardware\-pushed updates, call the embedded methods directly from your event handler — that bypasses any plugin override and only syncs state.

 	type SwitchControl struct{ BaseSensor }